ipilcher/rhsummit/guide.md

 Successfully built 95e7c11793a4
 ```

-Push the new image into the registry that is running on the undercloud.
+Push the new image into the registry on the undercloud.

-> **NOTE:** This registry will be discussed in the final lab, which covers
-> deployment and updates.

 ```
 (undercloud) [stack@undercloud haproxy]$ docker push 172.16.0.1:8787/rhosp12/openstack-haproxy:12.0-20180309.1.fun